ibm-cloud-docs/FileStorage/replication.md

 Data centers in US 1 can replicate with only each other.
 Data centers in US 2 region cannot start replication with US 1 data centers.
 {: note}

+As part of the data center modernization strategy for {{site.data.keyword.cloud}}, several data centers and PODs are scheduled to consolidate in 2023.
+For more information, see [Data center consolidations](/docs/get-support?topic=get-support-dc-closure){: external}.
+{: note}

 ## Determining the remote data center for the replicated storage volume from the SLCLI
 {: #determinereplicationlocCLI}
 {: cli}